MrIsMailAmmor/Pokedex/README.md

 ## To start the build

-i use Serve if you don't have it you can execute the command needed :<br/>
+i use Serve if you don't have it you can execute the commande needed :<br/>

 ```shell
 yarn add serve